krober10nd/SeismicMesh/paper/paper.md

 A schematic of `SeismicMesh` is shown in \autoref{fig:workflow}.
 The core functionality is as follows:

  1. The creation of 2D/3D graded mesh size functions defined on regular Cartesian grids.
-These mesh sizing functions contain mesh resolution distributions that conform to the variations from inputted seismic velocity model data and are distributed according to several heuristics [e.g., wavelength-to-gridscale, sharp gradients, mesh gradation, CFL-limiting, @webpage].
+These mesh sizing functions contain mesh resolution distributions that conform to the variations from inputted seismic velocity model data and are distributed according to several heuristics [e.g., wavelength-to-gridscale, sharp gradients, mesh gradation, CFL-limiting, @SeismicMeshDocs].
 Note that mesh size function grading is accomplished using [@persson2006mesh].

  2. The generation of potentially large (> 10 million cells) high-geometric quality triangular or tetrahedral meshes in either serial or using distributed memory parallelism.